mysociety/composite_uk_imd/readme.md

 pipenv run pipenv_to_requirements
 ```

+The readme file should not be edited directly, instead edit the jupyter notebook and rerun the final cell to update.

 ## Licencing

 Source indexes for each country are licenced as Open Government License (OGL) version 3.0.